lelaboratoire/rethink-prs-ms/manuscript.md

 [More on significance of SNP combination vs. significance of H/L/O here...]

 ### Multilocus Risk Score (MRS)
-We apply the MB-MDR software [@S6nj6BFK] v.4.4.1 to simulated datasets of $n = 1000$ individuals, $p = 10$ SNPs to obtain the significance level of each combination of SNPs.
+We apply the MB-MDR software [@S6nj6BFK] v.4.4.1 to simulated datasets of $n$ individuals, $p$ SNPs to obtain the significance level of each combination of SNPs.
 We let $k_d$ denote the number of significant combinations.
 In this study, no significance threshold is imposed at the SNP combination level and, thus, $k_d$ reaches its maximum value of $C^d_p$.